German winter offensive in Albania (1943–1944): Background

 In early August 1943, representatives from the Balli Kombëtar and the National Liberation Movement (LANÇ) met in the village of Mukaj, near Tirana, to discuss a potential alliance against the Axis powers and to outline the future of an ethnic Albanian state.
-The conference was facilitated by British emissaries, who aimed to unify Albania’s political factions in resistance to fascist occupation, inspired by similar anti-fascist unity efforts, such as the AVNOJ in Yugoslavia.
+The conference was facilitated by British emissaries, who aimed to unify Albania's political factions in resistance to fascist occupation, inspired by similar anti-fascist unity efforts, such as the AVNOJ in Yugoslavia.

-After the Armistice of Cassibile in September 1943, which marked Italy’s surrender to the Allies, Germany swiftly moved to occupy former Italian-controlled areas in the Balkans and southern France.
+After the Armistice of Cassibile in September 1943, which marked Italy's surrender to the Allies, Germany swiftly moved to occupy former Italian-controlled areas in the Balkans and southern France.
 In Albania, the German invasion presented an opportunity for both the Albanian Partisans to reclaim occupied territory.
 During this period, towns such as Gjirokastër and Këlcyrë were captured by local forces, while intense fighting erupted in Berat and Pogradec.
 Greek forces also advanced into southern Albania, capturing Sarandë.
 The 1st Partisan Assault Brigade launched numerous attacks against German troops across the Elbasan-Krrabë-Tirana district.
 Meanwhile, the Balli Kombëtar made an agreement with the Germans and formed a "neutral government" in the autumn of 1943.

 Campaign

 After continuous harassment by Albanian Partisans and the need to secure southern Albania in the event of a retreat, the German Wehrmacht launched a massive offensive during the winter of 1943–1944.
 This operation involved four German divisions, numbering approximately 45,000 soldiers, supported by tanks and aircraft.

-On 15 or 16 October 1943, Brigadier General Edmund "Trotsky" Davies led a British military mission that parachuted into Albania to determine whether the communist-led LANÇ or the nationalist Balli Kombëtar deserved British support.
+On 15 or 16 October 1943, Brigadier general Edmund "Trotsky" Davies led a British military mission that parachuted into Albania to determine whether the communist-led LANÇ or the nationalist Balli Kombëtar deserved British support.
 Albania was near civil war, with the two groups already clashing in the Vlorë region.
 On 31 October, Davies met Enver Hoxha, who agreed to pause attacks on Ballist forces if they formally committed to fighting the Germans.
 On November 8, Balli leaders provided a written commitment but requested recognition, an Albanian committee in London, and a post-war Kosovo referendum.
 Despite this pledge, Hoxha held to his stance of fighting both internal and external enemies.

 November

 Operation 505

 On 5 November, German forces launched their first campaign against the Albanian Partisans, specifically targeting the Peza region near Tirana.
 The operation aimed to eliminate potential threats to the roads linking major cities such as Durrës, Tirana, and Elbasan.
 Over a span of eight days, the Germans killed some 100 "bandits" and Italians and captured 1,650 prisoners.
 Additionally, they captured a significant amount of heavy and light infantry weapons during the operation.
 The prisoners were later handed over to Albanian civil authorities in accordance with an agreement.
 On 13 November, the Germans declared the operation a success.
+However they would later be pushed from Pezë by LANÇ forces on 19 November.